richiecc/fisherbot/REPORT.md

 ![User's total XP](images/report/xp_total.png)

 #### **Buying Items**
 Purchasing items has not yet been implemented.
-The idea is to dynamically build the shop dispaly for fishing rods similar to the ones shown in the `shop` command.
+The idea is to dynamically build the shop display for fishing rods similar to the ones shown in the `shop` command.
  * `rods`
    * Display which rods are purchasable, similar to how the `shop <rarity>` is displayed.
  * `buy rod <rod>`